 A new book follows on from articles covering how foothealth is packaged in the UK?

 Podiatry offers a good career and should be an inspiration, and yet lives in a quagmire of confusion.
-In this series of five articles for the article How Do We Package Podiatry? is published between December and February and only available for registered clinicians signed up to Reflective Podiatric Practice.
-To sign-up you can click on the home page where it says ‘sign-up here’.
-If you are not UK or Australian registered podiatrists click here for more information
+In this series of five articles for the article How Do We Package Podiatry? was published between December and February and only available for registered clinicians signed up to Reflective Podiatric Practice.

 Now combined into the first Reflective Podiatric Practice Series

 The series has been combined with several other chapters covering communication and published as Selling foot health as podiatry in June 2020

 Where does podiatry sees itself.
 An introduction by Ralph Graham.
 The book covers communication, promotion and branding.
 The content has been expanded to include the views of well know podiatry authors such as Dr Lisa Farndon, known for looking into professional clinical trends.

 Then there is Brand author, Catherine Kaputa, ‘You are a brand’ who considers the commercial side together with Sonia Gregory from Freshsparks in the USA.
 Professor Catherine Bowen adds to the story of why rheumatology is poorly represented with a multi-authored project.

 Mr Tony Gavin (Osgo) pitches in with his views on podiatry covering ideas on brand and management.
 The journey will take us through various mediums each of which may impact on how we need to drive forward our foot health brand as a product within healthcare.
 As always examples and anecdotes are important with many coming from my own experience.
 The contents of the book was taken from the five articles highlighted below.

 Part 1: The Burden of Foot Health, Friday, 6th December